Superalgos/Superalgos/README.md

 ### Charly

 [Charly](https://github.com/AAMasters/AACharly-Extraction-Bot) is a _sensor_.
-As his [README file](https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md) explains, he gets trades data for all markets—both historic and live—assuring consistency using recursive processes and store it in a highly fragmented and usable dataset.
+As his [README](https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md) explains, he gets both historic and live trades data from exchanges and assures consistency using recursive processes before storing it in a highly fragmented and usable data set.

-Charly offers one product which is defined by the dataset scope and various characteristics.
+Charly offers one product which is defined by the data set scope and various characteristics.
 Charly has three different processes: Live-Trades, Historic-Trades, and Hole-Fixing.
-These three processes combined generate the one single dataset that constitutes Charly's single product.
+These three processes combined generate the one single data set that constitutes Charly's single product.

-The dataset is stored under the _minutes_ file structure.
+The data set is stored under the _minutes_ file structure.

 ### Bruce

 Now, let's see what [Bruce](https://github.com/AAMasters/AABruce-Indicator-Bot), an indicator, does with Charly's product.
-As you can learn from [Bruce's README](https://github.com/AAMasters/AABruce-Indicator-Bot/blob/master/README.md), he produces two datasets: candles at 1-minute resolution and volumes at 1-minute resolution.
-The datasets are stored under the _daily file_ type of dataset.
+As you can learn from [Bruce's README](https://github.com/AAMasters/AABruce-Indicator-Bot/blob/master/README.md), he produces two data sets: candles at 1-minute resolution and volumes at 1-minute resolution.
+The data sets are stored under the _daily file_ type of data set.

 Now scroll down the README file and see what Bruce's dependencies are.
 That's right!
 Bruce depends on Charly's product.
-Bruce's processes take the trades data that Charly extracted from the exchange, performs calculations to build 1-minute candles and stores his dataset with more elaborate data.
+Bruce's processes take the trades data that Charly extracted from the exchange, performs calculations to build 1-minute candles and stores his data set with more elaborate data.

 In other words, Bruce is adding value to Charly's product and offering a new value-added product of his own.
 But the value-adding chain does not stop there...